AmberG31/music_library_database_app/recipes/albums_design_recipe.md

-# POST /albums and POST /artists Route Design Recipe
+# POST /albums Route Design Recipe

 _Copy this design recipe template to test-drive a Sinatra route._